hellogaray/game-tracker/README.md

 In order to use the search engine you will need to download the [wikiGameScraper](https://github.com/hellogaray/wikiGameScraper)
 ### `./server.py`

+Other than the search engine everything else works without the need of the python server.

 ## 📸 Screenshot
 ![Youtube Video](https://i.giphy.com/media/nGSJWWchYoTBEolq0o/giphy.webp)\